Travel With a Toddler Tips – Pros and Cons

 Again, we feel you can’t beat a road trip during the toddler ages.
 Even if your child isn’t a great car traveller, you can make it work.

-Toddlers are still at that stage where they require more luggage: prams, car seats, nappies,
+Toddlers are still at that stage where they require more luggage: prams or travel strollers, car seats, diapers, sippy cup, wipes, baby food, snacks and formula, baby carriers – and that’s all within carry on luggage.

-You can get away with smaller amounts of clothes and toys – they’ll be more than happy to interact with the world around them, including sticks, stones, and cutlery.
+You can get away with smaller amounts of clothes and buy sticker books or coloring books and toys from your destination if you need them – they’ll be more than happy to interact with the world around them, including sticks, stones, and cutlery.

 Want help with planning a travel experience the whole family will love?
 Click here for immediate and free access to the toolkit.